Jiuzhaigou is famous for its sparkling lakes, spectacular waterfalls, and colorful leaves. It is inscribed on UNESCO's World Heritage List.

 - A viewing point to get a full panoramic view of the falls: it is in front of the waterfall (however, the stairs are quite steep, so it's important to assess your physical condition before attempting the climb)

-Reed Lake, a hidden gem, is a clear turquoise brook surrounded by large areas of reeds that enhance its beauty.
+It’s a clear turquoise brook surrounded by large areas of reeds that enhance its beauty.
+In summer, you’ll see the lush green reeds, while in other seasons they turn a golden yellow.

 If you have time or are interested in seeing the reed scenery, you could spend some time there.

 To reach Reed Lake, you would need to walk as there's no shuttle bus stop there.
-You could take the shuttle bus to Penjing Shoal and then walk about 800 meters (0.5 mile) back to reach the lake.
+You could take the shuttle bus to Penjing Shoal and then walk about 10 minutes (800 meters/0.5 mile) back to reach the lake.
+Alternatively, if you start from Shuanglong Lake, it’s a longer walk of about 2.8 km.

-Shuzheng Valley also offers a beautiful and less crowded hiking route from Shuanglong Lake to Penjing Shoal.
-The trek is about 3 kilometers (1.9 miles) long and takes roughly 3 hours.
+Shuzheng Valley also offers a beautiful and less crowded hiking route from Sparkling Lake to Penjing Shoal, passing by Shuanglong Lake and Reed Lake along the way.
+The trek is about 3 kilometers (1.9 miles) long and takes roughly 1-3 hours, depending on your physical energy.

 Zechawa Valley: Highest Point